-- Always apply self tanners to clean, dry skin.
+Always apply self-tanners to clean, dry skin.
 Otherwise, it might turn out splotchy!

-If you decide to use your hand to apply a self-tanner, dry your hands well and dot a small amount of self tanner on the top of one hand and rub in using the top of your opposite hand, avoiding knuckles.
+If you decide to use your hand to apply a self-tanner, dry your hands well and dot a small amount on the top of one hand, then rub in using the top of your opposite hand, avoiding knuckles.
 This gives a bit of color to your hands.